josantoss/Full_Stack-E_Commerce/README.md

 - **Soft Deletes**: Safe deletion with status flags where appropriate
 - **Indexing**: Optimized queries with strategic indexing

 **Note**: Detailed database schema is available in the development environment.
-See `SECURITY.md` for database setup guidelines.
+Contact the development team for database setup guidelines.

 ## 🎨 Frontend Structure